 Remember, Salesforce has a enterprise-grade security infrastructure in place.
 What makes companies most vulnerable to risks are from the users themselves- even when they do not intend to cause harm.
 By protecting your system using the suggestions such as the one I outlined above, will help both your organization and your most important assets, your users.

-Please don't hesitate to reach out to the Wave6 Insights team to learn more about proper Salesforce security.
+Please don't hesitate to reach out to us to learn more about proper Salesforce security.

 Hope this helps going forward!